j-y26/IntegraTRN/README.md

 <br>

-For detailed information on the analysis pipeline, please refer to the package vignette
+For detailed information on the analysis pipeline, please refer to the package vignette:

 - [`Integrating multi-omics for constructing transcriptional regulatory networks`](https://j-y26.github.io/IntegraTRN-Docker/Integrating_multi-omics_for_constructing_transcription_regulatory_networks.html)

-and workflow optimization information, please refer to the package vignette
+For workflow optimization information, please refer to the package
+vignette:

 - [`Optimizing workflows for TRN construction`](https://j-y26.github.io/IntegraTRN-Docker/Optimizing_workflows_for_TRN_construction.html)